Iran–Yemen relations

-The United States and the Saudi-backed government in Yemen have repeatedly accused Iran of providing funding and weapons to the Zaydi Shia Houthi rebels and on one occasion claimed to have discovered Iranian-made arms in rebel weapons caches.
-The U.S. and Saudi Arabia also accused Iran's allies in Lebanon and Syria of also supporting the Yemeni government in Sanaa.
-Iran has also deployed submarines and warships off Yemen's coast, in the Gulf of Aden and Red Sea, ostensibly to conduct anti-piracy operations.
+Among other countries, Saudi Arabia and the United States have repeatedly accused Iran of providing funding and weapons to Houthi militants in Yemen, and on one occasion claimed to have discovered Iranian-made weapons in seized Houthi caches.
+Alongside Iran itself, Iranian proxies in Lebanon and Syria, such as Hezbollah, have faced accusations of helping to prop up the Houthi government in Sanaa.
+On a number of occasions, the Iranian military has also deployed submarines and warships off of Yemen's coast along the Gulf of Aden and the Red Sea, ostensibly to conduct anti-piracy operations.